steveya/steveya.github.io/_posts/2024-07-12-volatility-forecasts-1.md

 4. [Conclusion and Next Steps](#conclusion-and-next-steps)

 ## Introduction

-(Code snippets included in this posts can be found in the [Github repository](https://github.com/steveya/volatility-forecast/notebook/random_forest_ewma.ipynb).)

 The exponential smoothing (ES) model is a popular yet simple volatility forecasting method used in finance and economics.
 It is formulated as

 $$